TheAngryDarling/SwiftCodableHelpers/README.md

                 * Array order is not guaranteed
                 * CodingPath when decoding will be malformed.
 The Dynamic Key will be missing
     * **arrays** - Where array related encode/decode helper methods are located
+        * **Notes** When working with Bools stored in Any, on Linux Swift versions 4.0-4.0.3 when decoding they convert to Int.
+This is an issue with the JSONDecoder.
+It works correctly in 4.2.
     * **dictionaries** - Where dictionary related encode/decode helper methods are located
+    * **Notes** When working with Bools stored in Any, on Linux Swift versions 4.0-4.0.3 when decoding they convert to Int.
+This is an issue with the JSONDecoder.
+It works correctly in 4.2.

 ### Protocols